SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Sex.
 Some factors may affect heart disease risk differently in women than in men.

 • Lifestyle habits.
-Over time, unhealthy lifestyle habits can raise your risk heart disease:
+Over time, unhealthy lifestyle habits can raise your risk of heart disease.
+These can include:

 • Eating a diet high in saturated fats, refined carbohydrates, and salt.